 The Summer Program for Future Doctors (SPFD) includes:

-- A demanding academic medical curriculum with over 220 hours of Anatomy, Biochemistry, and Neuroscience and Physiology.
+A demanding academic medical curriculum with over 200 hours of Human Gross Anatomy, Biochemistry, Neuroscience and Physiology.

-- 32 hours of learning and study skills, strategies for increasing reading power, which help students become more effective and efficient learners.
+Sessions focused upon enhancement of learning and study skills and strategies for increasing reading power.
+Academic counselors are available to help students become more effective and efficient learners.

-- 24 hours of orienting students to the community and social aspects of the health care environment with topics such as verbal, nonverbal, communication, interviewing skills, medical ethics, moral reasoning, medicine and the law, and diversity.
+Orientation to the community and social aspects of the health care environment with topics such as verbal and nonverbal communication, interviewing skills, medical ethics, moral reasoning, medicine and the law, and diversity.

-- To promote excellence in the areas of academic performance, learning skills, personal and professional development
+To promote excellence in the areas of academic performance, study skills, and time management

-- To provide a strong academic science program
+To provide a strong academic science program focused upon courses presented in the first year of medical school

-The matriculating program is for students who have committed to the Brody School of Medicine and would like to get early exposure to the medical curriculum and adjustment to the medical school environment.
-Participants typically have a desire to gain additional academic preparation, and a desire to address areas of concern prior to full matriculation.
+The matriculating program is for students who have been admitted to the Brody School of Medicine and would like to get early exposure to both the medical curriculum and also to the pace and intensity of the medical school environment.
+Matriculating students with non-science college degrees, students whose primary language is not English and students who have been out of school for a year or more find the program particularly useful.